Celebrate tradition and cultural awareness with young children

 Celebrate holidays and traditions

 The importance of holidays and traditions spans across most cultures.
 Participating in the celebration of holidays creates a special experience that can help bond young children with their family’s cultural traditions.
 Parents can help teach children about a range of holidays and traditions to help them build an understanding that their personal traditions may be different than their friends at school.
+Talk with your child to explain that not all children celebrate the same holidays or have the same beliefs.

 Mix it up in the kitchen